fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 The ENEI.SessionApp solution is defined by four projects:

 * **ENEI.SessionsApp:** portable class library project, which will contain the shared code between targets.
-This project is independent of the platform;
+This project is regardless of the platform;
-* **ENEI.SessionsApp.Droid:** Xamarin Android project, which define the Android application and knows the Android API;
+* **ENEI.SessionsApp.Droid:** Xamarin Android project, which defines the Android application and recognize the Android API;
-* **ENEI.SessionsApp.iOS:** Xamarin iOS project, which define the iOS application and knows the iOS API;
+* **ENEI.SessionsApp.iOS:** Xamarin iOS project, which defines the iOS application and recognize the iOS API;
-* **ENEI.SessionsApp.WinPhone:** Windows Phone project, which define the Windows Phone application and knows the Windows Phone API;
+* **ENEI.SessionsApp.WinPhone:** Windows Phone project, which defines the Windows Phone application and recognize the Windows Phone API;

 Now, you should update the [Nuget Packages](https://www.nuget.org/) available in the project.
 This case you only need to update the [Xamarin Forms Nuget Package](https://www.nuget.org/packages/Xamarin.Forms), as described in figure 17 and figure 18: